awslabs/aws-lambda-rust-runtime/README.md

 [![Build Status](https://travis-ci.org/awslabs/aws-lambda-rust-runtime.svg?branch=master)](https://travis-ci.org/awslabs/aws-lambda-rust-runtime)

 This package makes it easy to run AWS Lambda Functions written in Rust.
-This workspace includes two crates:
+This workspace includes multiple crates:

 * **`lambda-runtime-client`** is a client SDK for the Lambda Runtime APIs.
 You probably don't need to use this crate directly!
 * **`lambda-runtime`** is a library that makes it easy to write Lambda functions in Rust.
+* **`lambda-http`** is a library that makes it easy to write API Gateway proxy event focused Lambda functions in Rust.

 ## Example function